 Many of our students have never had the opportunity to hold a musical instrument before and none of our students had had the chance to learn about our surprises today.

-This week we introduces traditional instruments native to Thailand and the east Asian area.
+This week we introduce traditional instruments native to Thailand and the east Asian area.
 These included several of each of the following instruments: the khlui, the chakhe, and the saw u.

-The saw u (Thai: ซออู้, Burmese: ဆောဦး, pronounced [sɔː ʔûː], RTGS: so u, also spelled sawou) a Thai bowed string instrument.
+The saw u (Thai: ซออู้, Burmese: ဆောဦး, pronounced [sɔː ʔûː], RTGS: so u, also spelled sawou) is a Thai bowed string instrument.
 It has a lower pitch than the saw duang and is the lowest sounding of the saw family.
-Similar to the Cambodian tro u, it has a body of coconut shell. and like the Chinese spike fiddles the bow’s hair are fitted between the instrument’s silk strings.
-It was introduced to Thailand in the 15th century and was once only played for royalty.
+Similar to the Cambodian tro u, it has a body of coconut shell.
+Similar to the Chinese spike fiddles, the bow’s hairs are fitted between the instrument’s silk strings.
+It was introduced to Thailand in the 15th century and was only played for royalty.